 The Town of Hilton Head Island owns property and/or facilities located within LMI Census Tracts throughout the jurisdiction.
-Based on community needs identified in this 2020-2024 Five Year Consolidated Plan, and in future annual action plans that will be associated with this Consolidated Plan, the Town of Hilton Head Island may use publically owned land or property to address needs identified through the community needs assessment process.
+Based on community needs identified in this 2020 - 2024 Five Year Consolidated Plan, and in future annual action plans that will be associated with this Consolidated Plan, the Town of Hilton Head Island may use publicly owned land or property to address needs identified through the community needs assessment process.

-SP-40 Institutional Delivery Structure - 91.215(k)
+Consolidated Plan Minor Amendment DRAFT- June 2022 HILTON HEAD ISLAND SP-40 Institutional Delivery Structure - 91.215(k)